hphelion/documentation/moonshot/prepare.faqs.md

 * [How does HP Cloud OS for Moonshot help customers?](#how-does-hp-cloud-os-for-moonshot-help-customers)
 * [How do I order and license HP Cloud OS for Moonshot?](#how-do-i-order-and-license-hp-cloud-os-for-moonshot)

-## What is the HP POV on cloud solutions?
+## What is the HP point of view on cloud solutions?

 HP believes organizations need to implement a hybrid delivery strategy that leverages the right mix of cloud and traditional IT, to optimize application creation &amp; delivery, and to optimize service creation &amp; delivery.